 What to do?

-If your baby looks yellow, is drowsy, or isn’t feeding well, consult a doctor, a nurse at your CLSC, or the hospital or birthing centre where you gave birth.
+If you’re worried about the colour of your baby, or if she is drowsy, irritable, or isn’t feeding well, consult a doctor, a CLSC nurse, or the hospital or birthing centre where you gave birth.